 Thomas Mustillo is an associate professor of global affairs at the Keough School of Global Affairs at the University of Notre Dame, where he is a concurrent professor of political science and program coordinator of the data science minor.

-He is a comparative political scientist and previously taught political science at Purdue University and Indiana University-Purdue University Indianapolis.
-His research and interests include democratic representation, party politics, democracy, governance, quantitative research methods, and social policy, with a focus on Latin America.
+He is a comparative political scientist whose research and interests include democratic representation, party politics, democracy, governance, quantitative research methods, and social policy, with a focus on Latin America.
 A focus of his work is understanding highly unstable electoral contexts.

-He has written for journals including Democratization, Electoral Studies, Rationality and Society, and the Journal of Politics, and is a reviewer for nearly two dozen academic journals.
+He has written for journals including Democratization, Electoral Studies, Rationality and Society, and the Journal of Politics.
 His current book project, Varieties of Party Support and Stability: Political Representation in an Age of Turbulence, examines forms of volatility and spatial variation in support for political parties.
 He is co-editor of the European Journal of Political Research’s Political Data Yearbook.

 He earned a BA from Notre Dame and a PhD from the University of North Carolina at Chapel Hill.